3. Using a trained reflectorch model#

 - slds: [0.01, 5.0]

-We consider the following reflectivity curve (already preprocessed by standard procedures):
+We consider the following XRR curve (already preprocessed by standard procedures such as footprint correction):

 q_exp = data[..., 0]